mickymacirl/CI-P2-Fruit/README.md

 - A user tracking system.
 - A scoreboard of past visits.
-- An option to choose a certain size of the main game board.
+- An option to choose a specific size of the main game board.

 ## Design Choices

 ### Fruit Emoji

-- The following Emoji were used to randomly fill the main game board using the generateGame function:
+- The following Emoji were used to fill the main game board using the generateGame function randomly:

 | EMOJI       | Unicode Hex | HTML Dec Value |Image           |
 |-------------|-------------|----------------|----------------|